What Are The Different Types Of Window Blinds?

 Vertical blinds

 When vertical blinds are open, they are stored at the sides of the window.
-Vertical blinds are often used for wide and large windows and sliding glass doors.
+Vertical treatments are often used for wide and large windows and sliding glass doors.

 Mini Blinds